lifemapper/lifemapper.github.io/_coll-documentation/using.md

 to query for existing public data, but must register and login to request analyses.

+All analysis requests are tied to a "gridset".
+Gridsets contain one or more species, SDM parameters and scenarios.
+Optionally, data may be tied to the GBIF Backbone taxonomy, or tied to a provided taxonomy for included species, for subsetting by taxonomy.
+Other optional elements may be included for multi-species analyses.

 ### Single species data and analyses

 Data objects containing geospatial data about individual species include: